 Finally, you can also always use the help of tons of dog food recipe books available for purchase online.
-Some of these contain the nutritional breakdown with macronutrients and calories, which is very helpful to know if you're tracking your dog's calories.
+Some of these contain nutritional breakdowns with macronutrients and calories, which is very helpful to know if you're tracking your dog's calories.

 2. Select quality ingredients